Brennan Carroll leaving Seahawks coaching staff to become Arizona Wildcats offensive coordinator

 Brennan Carroll, one of Pete Carroll’s two sons, is leaving the Seahawks coaching staff to become the offensive coordinator at the University of Arizona.

-Brennan Carroll, 41, has been with the Seahawks since 2015 serving as assistant offensive line coach from 2015-18, then working as offensive scheme specialist and offensive line coach in 2019 before taking over the role of run game coordinator this year.
+Brennan Carroll, 41, has been with the Seahawks since 2015 serving as assistant offensive line coach from 2015 to 2018, then working as offensive scheme specialist and offensive line coach in 2019 before taking over the role of run game coordinator this year.

 Pete Carroll said Brennan Carroll will stay with the Seahawks through the postseason.